Sight for Sore Eyes: Music video

-The accompanying music video for the song features the four main members of the band performing the song throughout, with Andy Gangadeen on drums, Paul Johnson and Lynieve Austin on backing vocals.
+The music video for "Sight for Sore Eyes" features the four main members of the band performing the song throughout, with Andy Gangadeen on drums, Paul Johnson and Lynieve Austin on backing vocals.
 Within the studio, there are two main colour themes, red and blue.
 The opening shot features empty cars leaned up against each other and twelve people dressed in dark mechanic overalls with their backs facing the camera all dancing against the cars in the background.
 Heather is then shown dancing happily, surrounded by Mike Pickering on guitar, Paul Heard on first and second keyboard and Shovell on bongos.

 To incorporate the overall metal theme of the new album, there are cutaways of sparks flying as metalwork is carried out, with mechanics and close-ups of booted-feet dancing to the music.
 The video was filmed entirely in a North London studio by British photographer and film director Terence Donovan, and filmed in one day on 29 September 1994.
 Donovan had taken several promotional photos of the band for merchandise and tours between 1994–1996 and was considered a good friend of the band.
 They dedicated their next album Fresco (1997) to him following his untimely death.
+"Sight for Sore Eyes" received "break out" rotation on MTV Europe in December 1994.
+Later, in January 1995, it was B-listed on French music television channel MCM.